 The Guardian published an interactive called Peoples under threat around the world: map.
 Here’s how they describe it:

-How safe are indigenous peoples around the world?
-This map shows country rankings according to the latest Peoples Under Threat index from Minority Rights Group International.
+How safe are indigenous peoples around the world? map shows country rankings according to the latest Peoples Under Threat index from Minority Rights Group International.
 South Sudan is the highest riser, although it has only just come into existence.

 Here’s a “movie” showing the loss of Native American land over the past 250 years.
 You can read more about it at The Atlantic:

 Indigenous Tribe Rises up in Colombia is a TIME slideshow.

 Lakota Winter Counts is an interactive from The Smithsonian.